 Other styles of art that I have explored with at length are Pointillism and Abstract.
 Pointillism is taking literal circles and building them into something different.
 Abstract is cool, but there are an infinite number of possibilities, so it can be hard to determine when you are finished.

-AF: What got you here; painting a piece of history in a restaurant that will be packed with people year round?
+AFM: What got you here, painting a piece of history in a restaurant that will be packed with people year round?

 Kim: The last few years have been a whirlwind.
 At one time, I was in the real estate business, and I would paint on the side, posting artwork on Facebook as I went along.
 The real estate bubble had burst and I wasn’t selling homes.
 But I was selling artwork; through referrals and posting my newest paintings on Facebook, I was able to displace my lack of real estate business with my artwork.
 So I told my broker, ‘I quit and I am going to be an artist’.
 He thought I came to work drunk that day – could not believe what I was telling him.
 I haven’t looked back since.